Timeline - South Korea's impeached President Park Geun-hye

 Nov 20, 2016: Prosecutors indict Choi on charges of abuse of power and attempted fraud.

-Nov 29, 2016: In her third televised apology, Park asks parliament to decide how and when she could give up power because of the scandal.
+Nov 29, 2016: In her third televised apology, Park asks parliament to decide how and when she could give up power over the scandal.

 Dec 9, 2016: Parliament votes to impeach Park.
 She is stripped of powers while awaiting a court decision on the vote.
 Prime Minister Hwang Kyo-ahn becomes acting president.